MakeSchool-Tutorials/Make-School-iOS-Development-Course/P2-Server-Flask/content.md

 This indicates that all tests passed successfully!
 Now we can dive into discussing the code that is provided with the starter project - after that you'll be ready to get started with developing your own web service.

+##The Starter Project Code

+Now we'll dive into the code that the starter project provides.
+Discussing the code should give you a lot of insight into writing RESTful webservices with flask.
+We'll start by discussing the `server.py` file.

+	from flask import Flask, request, make_response
+	from flask_restful import Resource, Api
+	from pymongo import MongoClient
+	from bson.objectid import ObjectId
+	from utils.mongo_json_encoder import JSONEncoder

+	# Basic Setup
+	# 1
+	app = Flask(__name__)
+	# 2
+	mongo = MongoClient('localhost', 27017)
+	# 3
+	app.db = mongo.develop_database
+	# 4
+	api = Api(app)

+The first few lines are mostly boilerplate.
+First we import all the dependencies that we use throughout the rest of the file.
+Then we perform the following steps to set up the flask app:

+1. We create a flask instance and assign it to the `app` variable
+2. We establish a connection to our MongoDB service that's running locally
+3. We specify a particular database (`develop_database`) which we'll use to store data.
+We assign it to `app.db`.
+Throughout the rest of `server.py` we'll access `app.db` whenever we need to communicate with the DB.
+4. We create an instance of the `flask_restful` API.
+Later we'll add different endpoints to that API.
+The `flask_restful` library is not necessary for creating RESTful APIs, but it makes our lives a little easier by providing a specific format for defining endpoints for the different resources in our app.